amarburg/opencv-ffi/README.md

 Naming
 ---

 Everything is in the `CVFFI` namespace.
-OpenCV structures and functions are named exactly as in OpenCV, with function using the `cvFunctionName` convention, and structure using the `CvStruct` convention.
+OpenCV structures and functions are named as in OpenCV, with function using the `cvFunctionName` convention, and structure using the `CvStruct` convention.

 Wrappers will generally dispense with the `Cv`/`cv` prefix.
-So a `CvPoint` is an OpenCV CvPoint structures, while a `Point` is a wrapper.
+So a `CvPoint` is an OpenCV CvPoint structures, while a `Point` is its wrapper.

-Extensions
+Resources
 ---

+See also {file:docs/DocsIndex.md} for an index of other documentation.

-Caveats
+Caveats and Second thoughts
 ---

-Arguably, there's room to split the "wrappers" layer into two layers -- one which adds as much functionality as possible just extending the OpenCV structs, and a second which really breaks out into new high-level objects.
+Arguably, the "wrappers" layer could be split into two layers -- one which adds as much functionality as possible while just extending the OpenCV structs, and a second which really breaks out into new high-level objects.
-Time will tell.

 License